climate-action-kits/pxt-fwd-edu/gr11-electriccar-use.md

 Take a look at your physical project. <br>
 Which part of this project functions like a vehicle's Electronic Control Unit (ECU), essentially acting as the "brain" of the vehicle?

-~hint Tell me More
+~hint Tell me More!
 - The micro:bit functions as the "brain" of our project, similar to how the Electronic Control Unit (ECU) operates in real vehicles. hint~

 ## Use Step 2
 Which part of your project acts like the battery in electric vehicles?
-What about the ultrasonic sensors within the Electric vehicle?
+What about the ultrasonic sensors within the electric vehicle?

 ~hint Tell me More
 - The breakout board has a built-in battery that functions like the battery in an electric vehicle.